 To ensure that your bike is delivered in perfect condition, please take special note of the following packing procedures:

 - Turn the handlebars parallel to the frame

 - Remove or turn the pedals inwards

 - Deflate your tyres (please do not inflate with nitrogen as they will not be accepted for carriage on the flight

 - Your bike must be placed in a bike bag or box, or wrapped in bubble wrap (available for sale from BidAir Cargo)

-- Wheel-bags must be checked-in and cannot be carried as hand luggage.
+- Wheel bags cannot be carried as hand luggage and need to be checked in as checked baggage.
 The standard checked baggage allowance will apply.
-Should an Extra Bag Fee be levied, you can either pay R245 online or R350 at the airport.
+Should an extra baggage fee need to be applied, you can either pay R245 online or R350 at the airport.
 Visit kulula.com for details regarding our baggage policy

-- Pack spare wheels properly before check in.
-At Check In, the spare wheels will be tagged with a limited release tag
+- Spare wheels need to be packed properly before they are checked in.
+At check-in, the spare wheels will be tagged with a limited release tag

 you can carry the following in your hand baggage

 - Speedometers and any other electronic equipment removed from your bike.
 View our hand luggage allowances here